In Part 1 of this tutorial series, we explained the basics of using WordPress widgets.

 Step 4 – Add a Text widget.

-In the Available Widgets area, find the Text widget …
+In the Available Widgets area, select the Text widget …

-(Drag-and-drop your WordPress text widget)
+(Drag-and-drop your Text widget)

-Step 5 – Configure your widget settings.
+Step 5 – Configure the text widget settings.

-Click on the Text widget title bar to configure the widget options.
+Click on the Text widget title bar to configure the widget settings.
 Paste the code with the URLs to your contact page and graphic button into the text widget content area and click the save button …

 *** If using WordPress version pre-4.8 ***

-Here is some text with Automatically add paragraphs option not ticked …
+Here is some text added to a Text widget with Automatically add paragraphs option not selected …

-(Automatically add paragraphs option unchecked)
+(Automatically add paragraphs box not checked)

-Here is some text added to a Text widget with Automatically add paragraphs option selected …
+Here is some text with Automatically add paragraphs box selected …

 (Automatically add paragraphs box selected)

-Step 6 – Refresh your browser.
+Step 6 – Refresh the browser.

-(Clickable button widget on sidebar)
+(Clickable support button widget on sidebar)

-Useful Tips:
+Text Widgets – Useful Tips:

 Additional Tips:

-- If you don’t want to center the button inside the sidebar, delete the <center> and </center> tags from the beginning and end of the code.
-The image will then align to the left.
+- If you don’t want the image to be centered inside your sidebar, delete the <center> and </center> tags from the beginning and end of the code.
+The image will then be aligned to its default settings (normally left-aligned).

-To view Part Three, click this link:
+To view Part 3, click this link: